Is your website being as effective as it could at getting you the business you want?

 Having your website’s URL start with https:// is now imperative.

 Without the SSL certificate turned on and activated on your website, Google’s Chrome browser will mark your site as “not safe”.

 And it does add extra security to your website to protect your website visitors.
 (If you want more details on how, check out this video from Google on why SSL is important for every site).

 Having the https:// header is also a ranking signal for Google’s search algorithm, so without it, you will end up lower in search results.

-You need to install an SSL certificate on your site to use the https:// header.
+You need to install an SSL certificate on your website hosting server to use the https:// header.
 If you don’t have one, contact your website hosting provider for how to get one.
-Most hosts will offer a basic SSL for free, which is all you need in most cases.
+Most hosts will offer a basic SSL certificate for free, which is all you need in most cases.

 A website is never completely ‘done’.
 It may be launched, it may be out in the world, and that is a milestone, but it is an ongoing expression of your business or organization.
 And like your business or organization, it can’t remain static.
 It needs to be updated, improved, reviewed, and evaluated regularly to see how it can better serve you, just like other aspects of your business.